September 20, 2024

 What Does a Health Risk Assessment Include?

 The components of a health and risk assessment may seem clinical, but each piece offers a window into someone’s life.
-When combined, these insights can form actionable strategies to improve employee health and well-being.
+When combined, these insights can form actionable strategies to improve employee health benefits and well-being.

 1. Hazard Identification